aquaspy/AquaStar/README.md

 # AqLiteElectron
-A simple Electron launcher using @133spider swf for launching AQW.
+A simple Electron launcher using @133spider swf file for launching AQW.

 ## Why?